MipHolmes/Blog/_posts/2025-06-18-My-First-PP-Discovery.md

    - The {} target is merged with the parsed object.

 3) What actually happens:
-   - The prototype of all objects is polluted by assigning to __proto__.
+   - The prototype of all objects is polluted by assigning to __proto__, which is an accessor property that allows you to access or modify the prototype of an object, which determines its inheritance chain.
    - {}.attacker → inherited from Object.prototype.

 4) console.log({}.attacker)